ninadsmarathe/CMPE283-Assignment-2/README.md

 This is possible on Ubuntu by installing the 'cpuid' package.
 Run this user mode program in the nested VM
 - Check for correct output.

+#Steps to replicate
+We followed the steps to install the VM on our Windows OS.
+1) Installed ISO - Ubuntu 18.5, allocated disk space of 200 GB.
+2) We have cloned the Linux github repository, using following command; git clone